Ashwini-mekale/Highly-Available-and-Scalable-Web-Application-Deployment-on-AWS/README.md

 6. Wait for about 5 minutes (300 seconds) and click the Activity tab to see the additional EC2 instances deployed according to the scaling policy.

+   <br><br>

-7. When you click on the Instance management tab, you can see that two additional instances have sprung up and a total of four are up and running.
+8. When you click on the Instance management tab, you can see that two additional instances have sprung up and a total of four are up and running.

-8. If you use the ALB DNS that you copied earlier to access and refresh the web page, you can see that it is hosting the web page in two instances that were not there before.
+9. If you use the ALB DNS that you copied earlier to access and refresh the web page, you can see that it is hosting the web page in two instances that were not there before.